sharife/mantrabio/site/content/team/_index.md

     name: Conor Callahan
     title: Lead Site Reliability Engineer
     image: /img/portraits/headshot-conor.jpg
+  - name: D. Andrew Carr, Ph.D.
+    title: Data Scientist
+    image: img/portraits/mantrabio-7791.jpg
+    bio: Andrew Carr is a Data Scientist with expertise in algorithms, machine learning, and database design, and is responsible for advancing Mantra Bio’s targeted exosome technologies.
+In a previous position as Director of Bioinformatics at Accelerated Technology Laboratories Andrew developed high through-put GPGPU accelerated algorithms for parsing bioinformatics data to provide faster sequence comparison across multiple genomic targets.
+As adjunct faculty at UNCC Andrew explored Covid-19 mRNA molecular structure and propagation through a combination of machine learning and bioinformatics tools, for linkage in potential exogenistic molecular catalysis for genetic predisposed diseases.

+      Andrew holds a Ph.D. in Bioinformatics from George Mason University and completed postdoctoral work at the University of North Carolina Charlotte where he managed the computational lab for micro-array biophysics research, while serving as DataFATE lead and project manager.
+Andrew also holds Bachelor’s degrees in both Mathematics and Ballet from Indiana University.
+Outside of work, Andrew coaches fitness and ballet, and also enjoys cooking and hiking.
+    link: www.linkedin.com/in/d-andrew-carr-65534849
   - bio: As part of the Preclinical R&D team, Pranali leads the efforts behind payload packaging strategies and analytical characterization methods.
 Her wide range of experiences include working as a research scientist in R&D